 The excellent design of the Japanese chisel combined with the quality of steel, and the forging, lamination, and heat treatment techniques used in manufacturing most Japanese chisels provides a tough cutting edge that stays sharper longer, placing Japanese chisels at the very top of the evolutionary pyramid of chisels, IMHO.
 And as the Japanese are wont to do, they developed a hammer specifically for striking chisels.

 Most hammers intended for driving nails have a domed face which does not work well with the wooden handles of Japanese chisels because it tends to dish in the end of the handle causing the hoop to loosen.
 This can even result in the handle cracking or splitting.
 A flat-faced hammer is much better.
 The Japanese “ryouguchi” double-faced gennou has one face that is forged flat, for striking chisels, and an opposing domed face for driving nails or performing “kigoroshi.”

 And while one absolutely could grind the face of a Western claw hammer flat and use it to strike Japanese chisels without any problems, the gennou is designed specifically for striking chisels.
 In your humble servant’s opinion, it is a superior tool for the intended purpose.

 In the next post in this series we will examine three varieties of gennou to help you decide which is best for you.

-Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
-We aren’t evil Google, facist facebook, thuggish Twitter, or a US Congressman’s Chinese girlfriend and so won’t sell, “share,” or profitably “misplace” your information.
+Please share your insights and comments with everyone by using the form located further below labeled “Leave a Reply.”
+We aren’t evil Google, facist facebook, thuggish Twitter, or a US Congressman’s Chinese girlfriend and so won’t sell, share, or profitably “misplace” your information.
 May my hammer heads all fly away to stinky adventures if I lie.